How to Use Nslookup Command in Windows

-Nslookup (short for name server lookup) is an excellent tool for querying DNS (domain name systems).
+Nslookup (short for name server lookup) is an excellent network admin command-line tool for querying DNS (domain name systems) to find the associations between domain names and IP addresses, and other DNS records.

 Importance of DNS